 (4) Only category 1 or 2 firms should consider themselves as significant for the purposes of these requirements.
-See PRA Policy Statement 7/13, 'Strengthening capital standards: implementing CRD IV, feedback and final rules', December 2013; www.bankofengland.co.uk/pra/Documents/publications/ps/2013/ps713.pdf.
+See PRA Policy Statement 7/13, 'Strengthening capital standards: implementing CRD IV, feedback and final rules', December 2013; www.bankofengland.co.uk/pra/Documents/publications/ps/2013/ps713.pdf entities, particularly those based overseas.
+However, the fact that an individual is located outside the United Kingdom does not, in itself, mean that he or she cannot perform an SMF on behalf of a Relevant Firm.